 White Castle is a fast-food chain that has been in operation since 1921.
 According to White Castle, the chain was the first to sell 1 billion burgers.
-White Castle is known for its small burgers, which can be high in calories if you consume several during one sitting.
+White Castle is known for its small burgers (aka sliders), which can be high in calories if you consume several during one sitting.

 The American Heart Association recommends limiting intake of saturated and trans fats, as they can have negative effects on your cholesterol levels.
-The association suggests consuming 25 to 35 percent of your calories from total fat, less than 7 percent of calories from saturated fats and less than 1 percent from trans fats.
+The association suggests consuming 25 to 35 percent of your calories from total fat, less than 7 percent of calories from saturated fats.

 White Castle hamburgers are small, so they do not provide very much protein.
-Each White Castle hamburger contains 6 g of protein.
-This is the same amount of protein in one egg.
+Each White Castle hamburger contains 6 grams of protein, the same amount of protein in one egg.

-- White Castle: Company
+- White Castle: 'Nutrition Information'

-- American Heart Association: Knowing Your Fats
+- American Heart Association: 'The Skinny on Fats'

-- National Academies Press: Food and Nutrition Board: Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)
+- National Academies Press: Food and Nutrition Board: 'Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)'